Incandescent Light Bulb vs LED Energy Consumption: Which is More Efficient?

 • Annual Cost for LED Bulb: 10.95 kWh/year x $0.12/kWh = $1.31/year

-4. Calculate the Savings: Subtract the annual cost of using an LED bulb from the cost of using an incandescent bulb.
+4. Calculate the Savings: Subtract the annual cost of using an LED bulb from that of an incandescent bulb.

 • Annual Savings per Bulb: $7.88 – $1.31 = $6.57